zold-io/blog.zold.io/README.md

 the necessary changes.
 Then, leave it in the `_drafts` directory and submit a pull request.

-[Here](https://blog.zold.io/wanted.html) you can find the list of topics we are interested in.
+See the [list](https://blog.zold.io/wanted.html) of topics we are interested in.

 If you want to see how your article looks in web, you can "run" the blog rendering engine locally.
 To do that, you will have to install